How to Brew the Best Cup of Coffee of Your Life

 - Brew: Overnight (up to 12 hours)

 The advantage of the humble drip machine is that you can set it and forget it.
-Just hit a button, then come back to a fresh pot.
-Some models allow you to set the machine to turn on at a certain time in the morning, so you are lured awake by the tempting scent of fresh coffee.
+Just pop in a filter, pour in some water, press the start button, then come back to a fresh pot of coffee.
+Some coffee brewer models allow you to set the machine to turn on at a certain time in the morning, so you are lured awake by the tempting scent of fresh coffee.
 However, if you want to elevate the nuances of specialty coffee beans or have more control over the brew method, opt for a manual brew method like a pour over or French press.